Mils3x3/supervised-ml-model-comparison/README.md

 | Binary Classification Model Comparison | 6:17:19 |

 Runtime may vary depending on hardware, package versions, parallel processing configuration, and whether saved model artifacts are reloaded.

+This repository does not include the saved fitted model artifacts or local `_exports` folders.
+The published version focuses on the notebooks, HTML reports, result tables, visual outputs, and documentation.

 ---